Some parts of the Internet lack rules. This isn’t one of them.

 - Posts that shame specific individuals, including images or altered images

-- Posts with altered or unaltered copies of private communications posted without the explicit consent of a party to the communication
+- Posts with altered or unaltered copies of private communications between private individuals posted without the explicit consent of a party to the communication

 - Posts with non-public, personal information intended to target, blackmail, or harass people